We’re all heard the saying ‘The customer is always right’, but is that true? Well, it can’t be true because in fact the customer can often be wrong.

 Tip 2: Be Empathetic

 Offering sympathy to someone experiencing difficulties is of course very normal, but empathy is much more effective in achieving your goals.
 If you were the customer, wouldn’t you feel angry, disgruntled, and maybe even fearful if a service or product didn’t live up to its expectations?
-Maybe it caused an injury or some type of damage, or it just didn’t perform according to the advertising.
+Maybe it caused an slip and fall injury or some type of damage, or it just didn’t perform according to the advertising.

 Tip 3: Accept What the Customer Says